Ai Accountant

 • Faster close: close books 2 to 5 days faster with in month matching.

-• Accuracy: 60% fewer unreconciled balances, fewer audit adjustments.
+• Accuracy: 60% fewer unreconciled balances and fewer audit adjustments.

 • Compliance: cleaner GST filings and stronger evidencing for audits.